CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/111-aks-upgrade.md

     az aks update @params
     ```

-    This will take a few minutes to complete and should return back successfully
+    This will take a few minutes to complete and should return back successfully.

 With the above steps completed, it's time to upgrade.
 Depending if you pass or fail the pre-requisites, please follow the appropriate path below.